It's time for Disney's Star Wars shows to move away from desert planets

-If you'll indulge me for a moment, please cast your mind back to late 2017, when it when it was first announced that Disney would be creating its first live-action Star Wars series (with more to come) for its then-upcoming streaming service, Disney Plus.
+If you'll indulge me for a moment, please cast your mind back to late 2017, when it when it was first announced that Disney would be creating a brand new live-action Star Wars series (with more to come) for its then-upcoming streaming service, Disney Plus.

 If you're anything like me, you were instantly filled with optimism about where Disney could take the franchise within the episodic television format.
 No longer would live-action Star Wars adventures be limited to movie-length stories – Lucasfilm would now have breathing room to explore the underseen corners of the galaxy.